 The following course content will be addressed in the context of quality teaching in primary schools:

 - becoming a facilitator of Quality Teaching Rounds;

 - establishing high quality learning environments;

-- planning and reflecting upon quality classroom practice; and
+- planning and reflecting upon quality classroom and assessment for learning practices.

 This course is only available to students enrolled in the Master of Teaching (Primary) program.

 Case Study / Problem Based Learning: Quality Teaching assessment practice - Research Proposal

 In order to pass this course, each student must complete ALL of the following compulsory requirements: